aleen42/PersonalWiki/Programming/JavaScript/tc39/stage4/stage4.md

 >
 > https://github.com/tc39/proposal-numeric-separator

-Simply, numeric separators help readers to identity the digit of a number.
+Simply, numeric separators help readers to identify the digit of a number.
 That's like we always use `1,000,000,000` to describe 1 billion rather than `1000000000`.

 This proposal has stated that using underscores notation (`_`) to separate for us: